flaviocopes/nextjs-handbook/README.md

 This ensures your first page load is as fast as it can be, and only future page loads (if they will ever be triggered) will send the JavaScript needed to the client.

 There is one notable exception.
-Frequently used imports are moved into the main JavaScript bundle if they are used in%20at%20least half of the site pages.
+Frequently used imports are moved into the main JavaScript bundle if they are used in at least half of the site pages.

 ### Prefetching